General Government Steering Committee Meeting

 Related Media

-Interview with North Carolina Department of Information Technology Secretary Eric Boyette, 2019
+Interview with former North Carolina Department of Information Technology Secretary Eric Boyette, 2019

 Steering Committee Membership List

-The following committee appointments were confirmed the week of August 29.
-Appointments for the 2024-2025 committees will end July 31, 2025.
-Committee membership is limited to county commissioners, but county staff and affiliates are welcome to join meetings as non-member attendees.
+The following committee appointments were confirmed the week of December 9, 2025.
+Appointments for the 2025-2026 committees will end July 31, 2026.
+Committee membership is open to all county commissioners.
 Check the NCACC Calendar for meeting details.

 General Government